How ASKA made the Maria Nila HQ rise & shine

 “The tailored sound absorbers even they became a piece of art that contributes with design.
 That they are covered in cotton fabric gave a luxurious feeling and not a single wrinkle can be seen.”

 The entrance has given ASKA a lot of recognition in media, both national and international.
-The custom-made clear acrylic panels have their own unique form and are covered in a premium printed adhesive foil.
+The custom-made clear acrylic panels have their own unique shapes and are covered in a premium printed adhesive foil.
 After several tests, the perfect color match was found.
 Together with the mirrors the whole hallway is experienced like a never ending, three-dimensional entrance and you’re captured in the world of Maria Nila.
 ASKA believes architects should integrate pieces of art more in their projects.
 This creates a strong connection to the brand, both for ASKA and for Maria Nila.

 ”To be able to realize our ideas left behind a feeling of wanting more.
 Our own creative barriers moved and all we want to do is create more and different creations.”